acc15/vlcrm/README.md

 Plugin must be explicitly enabled using VLC settings interface:
 ![enable_vlcrm](images/enable_vlcrm.png)
 Restart VLC and plugin should activate.

 You can check it's settings page:
 ![vlcrm_settings](images/vlcrm_settings.png)

-Then just use corresponding key combination
+Then just use corresponding key combination.

+Note that hotkeys works only in main Video output window (not in playlist, settings windows)